tanmaydatta/boggle-saleswhale/README.md

 ## Apis
 * `/api/health` for checking if server is up
 * `/api/users/new/start` for starting a game for a new user.
-Can set duration, default is 1 minute
+Can set duration, default is 1 minute.
+Returns userid, gameid and board.
+Userid and gameid are to be used in further requests.
-* `/api/users/{userId}/start` for starting a game for existing user
+* `/api/users/{userId}/start` for starting a game for existing user.
+Same as above but for a specific user
 * `/api/users/{userId}` for getting user info
-* `/api/users/{userId}/move` for user to guess a word in the game he is currently playing
+* `/api/users/{userId}/move` for user to guess a word in the game he is currently playing.
+Returns if guess is correct with score
-* `/api/game/{gameId` for getting info a particular game
+* `/api/game/{gameId}` for getting info a particular game
 * `/api/game/{gameId}/score` to get the score obtained in a particular game

 To run locally without docker, you can run `go run main.go`